googleapis/google-cloud-node/packages/google-cloud-functions/CONTRIBUTING.md

 1. Ensure that your code adheres to the existing style in the code to which you are contributing.
 1. Ensure that your code has an appropriate set of tests which all pass.
-1. Title your pull request following [Conventional Commits](https://www.conventionalcommits.org/) stylin>
+1. Title your pull request following [Conventional Commits](https://www.conventionalcommits.org/) styling.
 1. Submit a pull request.

 ## Running the tests